manuzhang/jekyll_blog/_posts/2019-02-23-spark-app-npe.md

 My colleague Vincent pointed me to `ClosureCleaner` which `logDebug` [all fields, methods and classes](https://github.com/apache/spark/blob/v2.3.1/core/src/main/scala/org/apache/spark/util/ClosureCleaner.scala#L221) in closures.
 I enabled driver's debug log and the absence of `foo` and `bar` assured me that they were not captured by closure.

-Then I looked into the byte code of what's executed in `foreachPartition`.
-It reminded me that `foo` and `bar` were static members of `Test$` rather than local variables.
+Then I looked into what happens in `foreachPartition`.
+The byte code reminded me that `foo` and `bar` were static members of `Test$` rather than local variables.

 ```bash
       9: getstatic      #26                 // Field Test$.MODULE$:LTest$;